PaulBappoo/ai-group-chat/README.md

 1. Type your message or question in the input box at the bottom of the chat interface
 2. Watch as the AIs engage in a collaborative discussion around your topic
 3. Each AI will build upon previous responses to develop a more comprehensive solution
-4. After several rounds of discussion, a summary of key points and the collective solution is generated
+4. After the configured number of rounds, a summary of key points and the collective solution is generated
 5. You can return to the setup screen at any time by clicking the "⚙️ Setup" button
 6. If any models encounter errors, they will be displayed in an expandable section at the top of the chat